DaleOnRails/CA-Assignment-MH-kit/README.md

 - As a user i want to provide better quality feedback to my GP without having to rely on active recall.

 # Code Structure
-I have written the source code with the practice of 'self-commenting' code in mind.
+I have tried to write the source code with the practice of 'self-commenting' code in mind.
 Despite this i have a habit of applying heavy code comments by default.
 It helps me consolidate the flow of the program and has been especially helpful when running on almost no sleep.

 # Initial Prototype Features, Ideas & Challenges
 *"This section isn't crucial to my assignment and may not be typically included in a readme.md file and belong to something more like a blog, but i thought i would explain the valuable lessons i have learnt.
-This will be painful for an experienced dev to read but have included it in the hope of helping a future beginning dev like myself so they don't make the same mistakes i made."*
+This will be painful for an experienced dev to read but have included this jargon in the hope of helping a future beginning dev like myself so they don't make the same mistakes i made."*

 Before the final product listed above, i had implented a number of features before purging them in the pursuit of satisfying my user story / client requirements.
 Some features that were initially incorporated included: